 Video of the Day

-Whether you're transplanting your own grapevines or those from a nursery, it's important to prepare the area before at least a few weeks planting time.
-Make sure the soil is amended with sand or compost to improve drainage, if necessary.
+Whether you're transplanting your own grapevines or those purchases from a nursery, it's important to prepare the area at least a few weeks before planting time.
+Make sure the site is in full sun with well-drained soil.
+If necessary, you can amend the garden bed with sand or compost to improve drainage or prepare raised beds filled with compost, peat moss or coconut coir, topsoil or garden soil and coarse sand or lava rock.
 Grapes prefer neutral to slightly acidic soil; use limestone to raise pH that is lower than 6.5, or sulfur to lower pH higher than 7.5.